CharlesWLudwig/DevOps/README.md

   - [3.
 Create a CI Pipeline](#3-create-a-ci-pipeline)
   - [4.
 Update "Hello World!" to "Hello DevOps!"](#4-update-hello-world-to-hello-devops)

-Type in "sudo docker run -p 3000:3000 charleswludwig/hello-devops:latest" to run the Docker image.

 ## Description
 In this project, you will be using some of the tools and technologies you have learned during the bootcamp.